katydid/katydid.github.io/_posts/2016-02-17-relapseusage.md

 ---
 layout: page
 title: "Usage"
-category: doc
+category: relapse
 date: 2016-02-17
 order: 1
 ---

 This page will explain how to go from a Relapse grammar to validating a parsed tree.
-This is done in three steps.
+This is done in two steps.
 Each of these steps have several alternatives.

   1. Construct the Grammar
-  2. Construct the Parser
+  2. Validation

-  3. Validation
+This assumes you have already constructed a parser, if not see the page on [parser usage](../parser/addingparsers.html).

 ### Constructing a Relapse Grammar